Teenage Mutant Ninja Turtles (1990 film): Production

-The turtle costumes were created by Jim Henson's Creature Shop in London.
+Many major studios, such as Walt Disney Pictures, Columbia Pictures, Universal Pictures, MGM/UA, Orion Pictures, 20th Century Fox (who later would distribute the sequels internationally), Paramount Pictures (whose parent company Viacom would acquire the TMNT property in 2009), and Warner Bros.
+Pictures turned down the film for distribution; they were worried that despite the popularity of the cartoon and the toy line, the film could potentially be a box office disappointment, like Masters of the Universe was just a couple years prior.
+The film found distribution roughly halfway through the initial production, via the then small and independent production company New Line Cinema, which had been known for distributing low-budget B movies and arthouse fare.
+According to Brian Henson, the film was finished in post-production largely without Barron.
+Editor Sally Menke, who later edited many films by Quentin Tarantino, was removed as production company Golden Harvest did not like her work.The turtle costumes were created by Jim Henson's Creature Shop in London.
 Jim Henson said that the creatures were the most advanced that he had ever worked with.
 The creatures were first made out of fiberglass, and then remolded out of clay.
 They were produced as molds to cast the whole body in foam rubber latex.
 The work at the Creature Shop was completed within 18 weeks.

-Many major studios, such as Walt Disney Pictures, Columbia Pictures, MGM/UA, Orion Pictures, Paramount (whose parent company Viacom would acquire the TMNT property in 2009), and Warner Bros. turned down the film for distribution; they were worried that despite the popularity of the cartoon and the toy line, the film could potentially be a box office disappointment, like Masters of the Universe was just a couple years prior.
-The film found distribution roughly halfway through the initial production, via the then small and independent production company New Line Cinema, which had been known for distributing low-budget B movies and arthouse fare.

-According to Brian Henson, the film was finished in post-production largely without Barron.
-Editor Sally Menke, who later edited many films by Quentin Tarantino, was removed as production company Golden Harvest did not like her work.
+The costumes used state-of-the-art animatronics to make the face masks expressive.
+The masks included a set of internal animatronic mouths, eyes and eyebrows which were managed by a technician with the help of a computer.
+The computer could codify a set of expressions, such as anger or awe, which were later programmed into the keys of a joystick handed by the technician.
+Capture of movement was also used for the lips.
+The technician could wear a special helmet with cameras recording the lips when pronouncing a phrase, and transferring to the mechanical lips embedded in the masks.